 My suggestion here is that there are different associations that occur beneath our surface-level thinking.
 These could be connections to old discomforts or fears or memories that we associate with rejection or a lack of pleasing others.

 So no, the toilet paper is not enough to cause World War III in the household nor are the lights being on a huge tragedy.
-However, this is our associations with facts, emotions, thoughts, feelings and ideas.
+However, this is our association with facts, emotions, thoughts, feelings and ideas.

 If I am at my best, I am not going to argue about something that is left in the sink.
 At my best, I am not going to wage war because I notice something is out of sync with my personal habits or standards.
 However, at my worst or if I find myself caught in the sludge of emotional quicksand, I am now prone to an argument that has nothing to do with my personal inventory.